All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide

 Tirzepatide produces greater weight loss than semaglutide 2.4 mg, which would predict slightly greater bone impact.
 Preliminary bone data from the SURMOUNT program suggest BMD reductions proportional to weight loss, consistent with the class pattern.
-Fracture rates have not been increased.
+Fracture rates haven't been increased.
 A dedicated bone density sub-study within the tirzepatide development program is being analyzed.

 Advanced Bone Imaging: Beyond DXA